 Timber type foundation is provided for heavily loaded masonry walls of timber columns.
 This foundation is especially useful in waterlogged areas, where the bearing capacity of the soil is very low and where the loading on the soil is limited to 50-60 KN/m2.
 Timber planks and timber beams are used instead of steel joists. there is no concrete surrounded between the timber joints.
 However, the bottom concrete provided in steel grillage is replaced by timber platform constructed of timber planks.
 The excavation of the base is leveled.
 The bottom layer of timber planks of size 20-30cm, width 5-7.5cm thick is laid side by side without any gap between them.
 Over the top of this layer, a timber beam of the same section as that of the wooden post is placed at right angles.
 Then another layer of planks again is laid at right angles to the direction of beams.
 The upper layer of planks maybe 7.5-10 cm.
 Thick, extending over the full width of the wall base, over which masonry wall is constructed.

 Design of Grillage Foundation

-For the design of grillage foundation, we have to calculate the loads and moments from the superstructure.
+For the design of grillage foundation, it is required to calculate the loads and moments from the superstructure.
 From this, we have to determine the required the base area for a suitable allowable ground bearing pressure of the condition.
 Dividing this area, we will find out the numbers and size of each grillage layer.
 Then, we have to design the layer so that it cantilevers from the edge of the layer above.
 It will determine the beam sizes required to resist the bending moments and shear forces.
 The grillage cannot be enclosed in concrete and the order, because then the composite action of the beam and concrete will be demoralized.
 The method of construction and loading should be compatible with the design necessities

 Installation of Grillage Foundation

 Followings are the steps of grillage foundation installation: